mflint/tldr/pages/common/id.md

-# id
+id
+==

 > Display current user and group identity.

-- Display the current user identity as a number:
+Display the current user identity as a number:

-`id -u`
+    id -u

-- Display the current group identity as a number:
+Display the current group identity as a number:

-`id -g`
+    id -g